 This team has had its share of identity troubles over the years.
 In the decade-and-a-half between 1995 and 2010, the Sabres wore four completely different uniform sets.
 Not the way to build a successful brand.
 So it makes sense that going forward, the Sabres will not have a third jersey.
 Maybe things will change down the road, but for now, this is it.

-Previous reports had the Chicago Blackhawks resurrecting their old black third jersey after retiring their Winter Classic-inspired alternate in 2011.
-According to Reebok, that is not true.
+updated Early reports had the Chicago Blackhawks resurrecting their old black third jersey after retiring their Winter Classic-inspired alternate in 2011.
+Now, that may no longer be true.

 Stars: No Changes in 2012

 In last year's JerseyWatch, there was talk of the Dallas Stars introducing a green third jersey.
 But the team's ownership change forced those plans to be put on hold for a while.
 Now it seems we may get a whole new look in 2013.

 Then this year, on March 15, Dallas Morning News writer Mike Heika engaged readers in an online live chat.
 Someone asked, "any news or whispers about a new alternate jersey coming down the pipe?"
 To which Heika simply replied, "Nope.
 I think they will study a completely new uniform in the summer, and then we will see the results of that study with a whole new look in 2013-14."

 I, for one, can't wait.